Alderbrook Resort & Spa

 Alderbrook Resort & Spa, aka Alderbrook Inn or Alderbrook, is a hotel located in Union, WA on the southern shores of Hood Canal.
 Approximately two hours west of Seattle, Alderbrook has views of nearby Olympic National Park and Mount Washington.
-Alderbrook opened in 1913 as a group of tent cabins with wood stoves and has been expanded and remodeled numerous times.
-Today the hotel has 77 guest rooms and 16 cottages, as well as a restaurant, meeting rooms, saltwater pool, spa, two marinas, and two retail spaces.
+Alderbrook opened in 1920 as a group of tent cabins with wood stoves and has been expanded and remodeled numerous times.
+Today the hotel has 77 guest rooms and little more like 16 cottages, as well as a restaurant, meeting rooms, saltwater pool, spa, two marinas, and two retail spaces.